PlaceOS/docs/how-to/add-domain.md

 This guide will step through the process of creating a domain and the associated application(s) that will exist on that domain.

-You must create a domain before adding authentication sources (such as [SAML](configure-saml.md)) to it.
+You must create a domain before adding authentication sources (such as [SAML](../how-to/authentication/configure-saml.md)) to it.

 ## Prerequisites
 1. PlaceOS has been deployed
-2. Domain(s) required and the applications on these domains are known
+2. Domain(s) required for the deployment and the applications on these domains are known

 ## Step 1: Create the New Domain